-Groundwater quality data is available from several different sources, including: sampling of new wells and individual water systems, routine testing of wells serving public water systems, monitoring programs conducted by groundwater sustainability agencies, monitoring of contaminated sites, and some past testing by the EH Water Quality Lab.
+Groundwater quality data is available from several different sources, including sampling of new wells and individual water systems, routine testing of wells serving public water systems, monitoring programs conducted by groundwater sustainability agencies, monitoring of contaminated sites, and some past testing by the EH Water Quality Lab.
 Much of this data is made available through the Water Board's GAMA Groundwater information System (Figure 2-9).
 Since 2010, County EH has required water sampling for all wells at the time of initial drilling installation.
 For Individual Water System (IWS) Permits (1-4 connections), sampling is required initially and again if an additional property is developed and sharing the well and the previous data is over three years old.
 Testing is done for total dissolved solids, chloride, nitrate, iron and manganese.
 For an IWS permit, testing is also required for yield, total coliform and E. coli.
 Since 2010, the chemistry data has been entered in a spreadsheet and the data can be plotted to show geographic distribution of results.
-Figure 2-8 shows the results for nitrate testing for 260 wells drilled from 2010 to 2019.
-Any subsequent sampling is done at the well owner's discretion and the data is not generally shared with County EH.
-Santa Cruz County contains approximately 8,000 private domestic wells (Figure 5-3).

 There are presently 200 public water supply wells that provide potable water to approximately 105 water systems in the County that serve more than 14 connections or that are non-community public systems.
 The County GIS also includes water supply well spatial data for another 30 state small systems with 5-14 connections.
 For State Small systems, broader sampling is done initially, and then bacteriologic sampling is done quarterly.
 For small public water systems (15 to 199 connections), water quality sampling occurs periodically at a frequency that varies from monthly to triennially, depending on the type of water system, the constituent, and sampling history.
 The data is maintained in the state's Safe Drinking Water Information System (SDWIS) and can be accessed by staff through Water Quality Inquiry or through Drinking Water Watch, which is accessible to the public.
 Sampled constituents include: